If you’re feeling an increasing amount of work stress, consider this: It seems important now, but it isn’t.

 Just ask my Mum.

 Rebekah Lambert makes her living as marketing, content creation and copywriting freelancer, Unashamedly Creative.
-She is also the head of Disruption for women’s portal, Discordia Zine.
-Rebekah has just begun a mission to improve the mental health and wellness outcomes for freelancers and entrepreneurs as one half of the Hacking Happiness team.
-You can follow her journey via Twitter, Facebook and Google+.
+Rebekah has just begun a mission to improve the mental health and wellness outcomes for freelancers and entrepreneurs.
+You can follow her journey via Twitter amd Facebook.